Tag: resurrection

 God had made a to Abraham.
 As God is the make of the promise, following yesterday’s devotion, it was an oath.
 Abraham’s descendants would flourish in the land that Abraham would walk.

 At the time of Lot’s and Abraham’s separation, the land that Lot had chosen was the better land.
 The lesser, more difficult land was Abraham’s.
-Yet, it was on this lesser more difficult land that God would build a with God’s name on it.
+Yet, it was on this lesser more difficult land that God would build a nation with God’s on it.

 After many years, Abraham’s descendants had finally arrived to “take” the land.
 The tribes that had flourished with the absence of Abraham’s descendants certainly weren’t going to be willing or eager to just hand the land over.
 As far as they, the current inhabitants, were concerned this was their gods’ land.
 The Israelites were nothing.